remodeling-com/phone_connect/README.md

 # PhoneConnect

-This is Ruby gem integrated with [RealPhoneValidation](https://realphonevalidation.com/) API to validate / check if a US number number is active or not.
+This is a Ruby gem integrated with [RealPhoneValidation](https://realphonevalidation.com/) Turbo API to validate / determine the connectivity of US phone numbers.

+It provides: Connected/Disconnected, Phone Type (landline, cell, VoIP), & Carrier ID.

 ## Installation